MESAHub/mesa-website/09-best-practices.markdown

 {% endhighlight %}

 Note that this only summarizes the "default" capabilities.
-If you are making use of other microphysics options or prescriptions such as wind mass loss rates, please consult the documentation for appropriate references.
+If you are making use of other microphysics options, or employing prescriptions such as wind mass loss rates, please consult the documentation for appropriate references.

+If you are making use of an instrument that is provided in MESA (e.g., ADIPLS, GYRE, RSP, or STELLA), please make sure to include citations to the papers that describe it.

 A [BibTex file](assets/mesa.bib) with these references is available.